HarshitKaushik/java-cheat-sheet/README.md

     for (int k = 0; k < 10; k++) {
 System.out.print(j + "" + k);
 if (k == 5) {
-    break;//Takes out of loop using k
+    break; //Takes out of loop using k
 }
     }
 }